koaning/mktestdocs/README.md

 import pytest
 from mktestdocs import check_docstring, get_codeblock_members

-# This retrieves all methods/properties with a docstring.
+# This retrieves all methods/properties that have a docstring.
 members = get_codeblock_members(Dinosaur)

 # Note the use of `__qualname__`, makes for pretty output